AdaptOR2021/AdaptOR2021.github.io/_pages/datasetinfo.md

 1. Data acquired during **simulating mitral valve repair** on a surgical simulator ("Sim-Domain“).
 Valvular anatomy was extracted from 3D transesophageal echocardiography.
 More information on the simulator can be found in [1] and [2].
 2. Intraoperative endoscopic data from **real minimally invasive mitral valve repair** ("Intraop-Domain").

+Data was recorded by a stereo-endoscope, which delivers two images of the same scene at the same time.
+However, within this challenge, the left and right image of the stereo pair are treated independently.
+Any stereo-pair references have been deleted.

 **Training Sim-Domain:**
 2708 mono frames from 10 simulations (192-374 frames each) with 33872 annotated landmarks.